-This structure may be a good fit for your business if all members want to have a voice in management decisions.
+This business structure may be a good fit for your business if all members want to have a voice in management decisions.
 It’s also easier to establish a member-managed structure, especially for smaller businesses with fewer members.
 Operating in this manner also typically costs less than hiring one or more professional managers.

-The day-to-day management required by the members can be too time-consuming and distract from individual members’ desired projects within the company.
+The daily management required by the members can be too time-consuming and distract from individual members’ desired projects within the company.
 Using this structure can also make it difficult to raise money from investors since there is no role to offer passive investors in your company.

-Establishing this management structure makes it easier for others to become passive investors in your venture.
+Establishing the manager management structure makes it easier for others to become passive investors in your venture.
 Having managers also streamlines the daily decision-making process without the necessity to take a member vote each time.
 For bigger LLCs, this structure centralizes authority for business decisions.

 However, this structure requires more diligent documentation and funds to pay the salary of a professional manager.

 Things to Consider When Choosing

 It is also important to consider whether you are planning to obtain passive investors for your business.
 You will also want to make sure your company has the funds to pay for the salary of any prospective manager(s).

-If you intend to be the sole member or only have two or three other co-owners, the management roles may be easier to manage under a member-managed LLC.
+If you intend to be the sole member or only have two or three other co-owners, the management roles and voting rights may be easier to manage under a member-managed LLC.

 If you enjoy running the day-to-day operations of your business, then you may prefer to be member-managed or you may suggest to your other members that you be elected the manager in a manager-managed structure.

 How to Change the Management Structure of an LLC

 To make any changes to your LLC, you will first need to hold a vote among members to approve the changes.
 After a majority vote passes, you will need to file an amendment with the state agency that governs business filings in your state.